 8 Financial statements: A second look

-In this chapter, we will dive into financial statements a bit more deeply than we did in Chapter 7.
+In this chapter, we will dive a bit more deeply into financial statements than we did in Chapter 6.
 The focus of this chapter is an exploration of core attributes of financial accounting data (e.g., that balance sheets balance).
-After exploring how financial statement data are represented in Compustat, we dive into our first detailed exploration of an accounting research paper, Koh and Reeb (2015), which explores issues regarding how R&D spending is shown in Compustat.
+After exploring how financial statement data are represented in Compustat, we dive into our first detailed exploration of an accounting research paper, Koh and Reeb (2015), which explores issues regarding how R&D spending is reported by firms and coded in Compustat.

 8.1 Core attributes of financial statements